elishacook/landho-client/README.md

-# Land Ho!!
-Socket.IO client
+# landho-client

-This is a client for [landho](https://github.com/elishacook/landho) services exposed via a Socket.IO server.
+This is a client for [landho](https://github.com/elishacook/landho) services exposed via a web socket.

 ## Install